cavdarfurkan/RedditToVideo/README.md

-# Youtube Shorts & Tiktok Video Maker Bot
+# Reddit to Video Bot

 ## Praw

----

 *praw.ini* is required at the root directory of the project.